nemocrys/emissivity-measurement/README.md

 - [exp-T-control_steady](https://github.com/nemocrys/emissivity-measurement/tree/exp-T-control_steady) is a modification of [exp-T-control](https://github.com/nemocrys/exp-T-control) with the added feature that measurements start after the sample temperature has reached steady state.

-- [TwoPyros](https://github.com/nemocrys/emissivity-measurement/tree/TwoPyros) is a rewrite of [exp-T-control_with-stationarity](https://github.com/nemocrys/emissivity-measurement/tree/exp-T-control_steady), with a ratio pyrometer used as the reference sensor, thereby eliminating the need for a contact sensor, making the setup purely optical.
+- [TwoPyros](https://github.com/nemocrys/emissivity-measurement/tree/TwoPyros) is a rewrite of [exp-T-control_steady](https://github.com/nemocrys/emissivity-measurement/tree/exp-T-control_steady), with a ratio pyrometer used as the reference sensor, thereby eliminating the need for a contact sensor, making the setup purely optical.

-- [TwoPyros_with_calib](https://github.com/nemocrys/emissivity-measurement/tree/TwoPyros_with_calib) is a variant of [TwoPyros](https://github.com/nemocrys/emissivity-measurement/tree/TwoPyros) where the factor k is automatically determined based on comparison with the contact sensor.
-This can be used for validation of measurements using [TwoPyros](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros).
+- [TwoPyros_with_calib](https://github.com/nemocrys/emissivity-measurement/tree/TwoPyros_with_calib) is a variant of [TwoPyros](https://github.com/nemocrys/emissivity-measurement/tree/TwoPyros) where the factor k is automatically determined during the measurements based on comparison with the contact sensor.
+This can be used for calibration or validation of measurements using [TwoPyros](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros).

-- [OnePyro](https://github.com/nemocrys/emissivity-measurement/tree/OnePyro) alternates the ratio pyrometer between the normal and ratio modes, thereby eliminating the need for a second pyrometer.
+- [OnePyro](https://github.com/nemocrys/emissivity-measurement/tree/OnePyro) is a modification [TwoPyros](https://github.com/nemocrys/emissivity-measurement/tree/TwoPyros) where the ratio pyrometer is alternated between the normal and ratio modes, thereby eliminating the need for a second pyrometer.

 ## Results
 Results are stored in the data folder.
-Each measurement generates a plot.png, a data.csv with all recorded data points and values, and a measurment_data.csv that contains the average data and standard deviations of every measurement point.
+Each measurement generates a plot.png, a data.csv file with all recorded data points and values, and a measurment_data.csv file that contains the average data and standard deviations of each measurement point.

 ## Acknowledgements